kdoore/1335GitBook/transforms-for-position-rotation-scale-of-shapematrix-elements.md

   popMatrix();
 }
 ```
+###Mirroring - Using Processing scale( x, y)

+In some situations, rotation of the grid doesn't provide the desired repetition configuration.
+If your design requires mirroring about an axis, then the Processing scale transformation functions can be useful.
+The image below uses `scale( scaleX, scaleY)` along with translate( )  to achieve similar results as the with rotate, but results in mirroring the pattern.

+![](/assets/Screenshot 2017-09-28 09.34.56.png)

 ###Example code for Region2 Grid  - Scale( -1.0, 1.0);
-In some situations, rotation of the grid doesn't provide the correct arrangement of cells.
-If your design requires mirroring about an axis, then the Processing Scale transformation functions may work better for you.
-The code  uses `scale( -1.0, 1.0)` along with translate( )  to achieve similar results as the with rotate, but results in mirroring the pattern.

-![](/assets/Screenshot 2017-09-28 09.34.56.png)

 ```java
 void displayRotateRegion2(PShape[][] shapesMatrix,int rows, int cols, int cellSize, int artWorkSize){